Bereavement Counselling in Weymouth

 Sadness is an emotion that is universally linked to grief, but grief can feel many things that we can be unprepared for, including paralysing, isolating and frightening.

-Grief can be exhausting and we may become forgetful and struggle to concentrate on even the smallest of tasks.
+Grief can feel confusing, traumatic, exhausting, physically painful, and we may become forgetful and struggle to concentrate on even the smallest of tasks.

-We often experience shock in the initial stages of grief, even when we knew the person was going to die.
+We often experience shock in the initial stages of grief, even if we knew the person was going to die.

 Our beliefs, how our loved one died, and our relationship to them, and with them, all inform our process of grief.

-We may feel that we have some sort of control over the process this way, but we cannot control our grief.
-We can however, do our best to understand our own process, our needs and how we can best meet these compassionately.
+We can do our best to understand our own process, our needs and how we can best meet these compassionately, but we cannot control our process of grief.

 How do we allow ourselves this change when we don’t want it?

-We may find ourselves raging against it or feeling crushed or collapsed under its imposition.
+We may find ourselves raging against it or feeling crushed or collapsed under its pressure.

-Anniversaries and special occasions maybe difficult, both as time approaches these, and the actual time itself.
+Anniversaries and special occasions maybe difficult, both as time approaches these, and the actual anniversary itself.

-Our support can often seem to disappear too quickly, and without the tangible support of others validating our on-going pain, we can start to feel as though we shouldn’t feel as we do, and that we should be ‘over’ it by now.
+Our support can often seem to disappear too quickly, and without the tangible support of others validating our on-going pain, we can start to feel as though we shouldn’t feel as we do, and that we should be ‘over’ it by now - the disenfranchised grief that I mentioned earlier.

 If we buy into this, we are in danger of dismissing and blocking our grief, complicating our process even further.

-We learn to manage our emotional pain in childhood, and these patterns of coping can be repeated throughout our lives automatically.
+We learn to manage our emotional pain in childhood through observing and learning, often unconsciously, how our family members manage their emotions.
+These patterns of coping and relating can be repeated throughout our lives automatically.

-Depending on what we have learned, we may choose a healthy route and talk to others about how we feel, or we may turn to more unhealthy activities such as alcohol or drugs, throw ourselves into our work, and find other distractions to help us convince ourselves that the pain has gone.
+Depending on what we have learned, and the opportunities we have, we may choose a healthy route and talk to others about how we feel, or we may turn to more unhealthy activities such as alcohol or drugs, throw ourselves into our work, and find other distractions to help us avoid and convince ourselves that the pain has gone.

-We can only cope in the way that we know how.
+Be gentle with yourself.
+We can only ever cope in the way that we know how, until we are able to learn something new.

 Our loved ones want us to be ok.

 They may not know what to say and stop talking about the person who has died for fear of upsetting us.
-It is difficult for them to see us suffer, and so we may learn to hide how we are really feeling.
+It can be difficult for them to see us suffer, and so we may learn to hide how we are really feeling.

-This may feel like the best thing to do in the face of other people’s feelings, judgements or misunderstandings, but it does not make our grief go away.
+This may feel like the best thing to do in the face of other people’s feelings, judgements or misunderstandings, but it does not make our grief go away, it simply complicates things for us.

 Our experience of grief will never be wrong.

 It will be unique to us and we need to find ways of safely expressing ourselves so that we can support our own process.
-Bereavement counselling can often support this process.
+Bereavement counselling can safely support this process.

 The invitation is to be brave, and to allow ourselves to have our experiences, just as they are.